Saturable absorption in defect-rich diamond nanophotonics: Observation of saturable absorption in dense-NV diamond

-As shown in the left panel of \Cref{fig:Saturation}, significant power-dependent changes in $\kappa_{\text{c}}$ are observed only for optical modes at 979\,nm, 1047\,nm, and 1267\,nm.
-For these modes, $\kappa_{\text{c}}$ decreases nonlinearly with increasing $\mathcal{N}_{\text{cav}}$ and, in the case of the 1047\,nm mode, clear saturation of the loss is observed.
-For clarity, the right panel of \Cref{fig:Saturation} highlights the evolution of $\kappa_{\text{c}}$ for the 1047\,nm and 1267\,nm modes as a function of both the average intracavity intensity, $\langle I\rangle$, and $\mathcal{N}_{\text{cav}}$, which are related by the mode volume of each WGM (see \Cref{sec:EigenmodeSim}).
+As shown in the left panel of \Cref{fig:fig4__Saturation}, significant power-dependent changes in $\kappa_{\text{cav}}$ are observed only for optical modes at 979\,nm, 1047\,nm, and 1267\,nm.
+For these modes, $\kappa_{\text{cav}}$ decreases nonlinearly with increasing $\mathcal{N}_{\text{cav}}$, and, in the case of the 1047\,nm mode, clear saturation of the loss is observed.
+For clarity, the right panel of \Cref{fig:fig4__Saturation} highlights the evolution of $\kappa_{\text{cav}}$ for the 1047\,nm and 1267\,nm modes as a function of both the effective average intracavity intensity, $\langle I\rangle$, and $\mathcal{N}_{\text{cav}}$, which are related by the mode volume of each WGM.
 We attribute this nonlinearity to the presence of saturable absorbers in the diamond microdisk.
 In contrast, modes at wavelengths longer than 1267\,nm exhibit no measurable intensity dependence over the investigated input power range.
+Note that a wider range of input powers, and consequently a larger measurement dynamic range, is required to more conclusively determine the cavity behaviour at several of the wavelengths studied here.
+Of particular interest for future work is extending the power range of the 979\,nm measurements, where a significant intensity-dependent decrease in $\kappa_{\text{cav}}$ is observed but does not saturate at the highest available power setting.
+Further increasing the power at wavelengths between $1500$ and $1630$~nm is also of interest, as modes in this range show some indication of changes in loss at the highest available power accessible with our apparatus.

 Applying a two-level saturable absorber model to the observed nonlinearities enables extraction of key characteristics of the defect absorbers.
 In a cavity, the energy loss rate due to material absorption is proportional to the absorption coefficient, $\alpha$~\cite{Saleh2019}: